jueschmi/test-kafka-consumer/README.md

-# test-kafka-consumer
+# Test Kafka Consumer Service

+## Overview
-A simple test project to play with Kafka and especially Avro schema
+This project is used as test service to play around with Kafka and especially Avro schema